Underactive Thyroid Caused Hair Loss

 Giving her time and re-assurance was also very important, and within a few weeks her hair loss began to slow down and in fact she was able to finish having weekly treatments after only two months.

-Carole now has a thick, shiny, full head of hair.
+Carole is now very happy to report that she now has a thick, shiny, full head of hair.